Daji: Biography

-Daji was best known for her invention of a method of torture known as the Bronze Toaster (炮烙).
-This is described as a bronze cylinder covered with oil heated like a furnace with charcoal beneath until its sides were extremely hot.
-The victim was forced to walk on top of the slowly heating cylinder, and he was forced to shift his feet in order to not burn.
-The oily surface made it difficult for the victim to maintain their balance, and if the victim fell into the charcoal below, they would be burnt to death.
+Daji was a noblewoman from the ancient State of Yousu (有蘇).
+According to traditional naming conventions, her clan name was Ji (己), while Da (妲) was a style name or honorific meaning "daughter".
+Although she is commonly known as Su Daji (蘇妲己), historians note that "Su" refers to the State of Yousu rather than a personal surname.
+Thus, the name Su Daji literally means "the daughter of the Ji clan from the State of Yousu", and her personal given name is unknown.
+Early in his reign, Di Xin invaded Yousu and took Daji as his prize.
+Di Xin soon became besotted with her and his infatuation led to prolific and wasteful spending, which in turn required further taxation.

-Daji was executed on the orders of King Wu of Zhou after the fall of the Shang dynasty on the advice of Jiang Ziya.
-The Grand Historian, Sima Qian, only briefly mentions Daji and her execution, that King Zhou had listened only to Daji, and that she was killed after King Zhou.
+The opponents of Di Xin's rule believed that Daji was to blame for many ills affecting the kingdom.
+And so, after the fall of the Shang dynasty, Daji was executed on the orders of King Wu of Zhou on the advice of Jiang Ziya.
+The Grand Historian by Sima Qian, only briefly mentions Daji and her execution, that Di Xin had listened only to Daji, and that she was killed after Di Xin.
 According to Han scholar Liu Xiang's Biographies of Exemplary Women, following her death, her head was hung on a small white flag to symbolize how she had become the downfall of the dynasty.
 She had become King Wu's excuse for taking over the kingdom, and, as such, the government was renewed following her death.
 Other sources state that she committed suicide by strangulation.

 Daji as a mythical fox

+Daji was not originally associated with fox spirits in early historical records.
+Pre-Qin and Western Han texts, such as the Book of Documents and Sima Qian's Records of the Grand Historian, describe her strictly as a cruel human woman who exerted undue influence over King Zhou.
+The association with foxes did not emerge until the Eastern Han dynasty, coinciding with the rise of prophetic theology and Daoist mysticism, which popularized the concept of foxes interacting with humans and attaining magical properties.

 From the Southern and Northern Dynasties period on, Daji was believed to be an incarnation of a nine-tailed fox.

 Daji had many shrines associated with her in fox form.
 The shrines dedicated to her were considered illicit cults and as such, banned.

 While not related directly to one source, the creation of foot binding is associated with Daji as well.
 It is said that Daji created foot binding to hide her fox feet.
 As the other women did not know why she wrapped her feet, the other ladies at court imitated her.